Skip to content

 PhenoAge

-PhenoAge is a composite biological-age measure developed by Levine and colleagues in 2018.
-The original blood-based version combines nine clinical biomarkers including albumin, creatinine, glucose, C-reactive protein and white blood cell count with chronological age, calibrated against mortality.
-A DNA-methylation version, DNAm PhenoAge, transfers the score to epigenetic data.
-PhenoAge predicts all-cause mortality and multimorbidity better than chronological age and has been validated in several large cohorts, although clinical use is still emerging.
+PhenoAge is a composite measure of your biological age.
+Levine and colleagues developed it in 2018.
+The original version is blood-based.
+It blends nine clinical markers with your chronological age, calibrated against death risk.
+Those markers include albumin, creatinine, glucose, C-reactive protein, and white blood cell count.
+There is also a DNA-methylation version, called DNAm PhenoAge.
+It ports the score onto epigenetic data.
+PhenoAge predicts all-cause death and multimorbidity better than chronological age alone.
+It has been validated in several large cohorts.
+But its clinical use is still emerging.

 Sources